How to Launch Your Data Science Career – Finding Skill Gaps

 Next, create a skill gap matrix

 Choose some job descriptions that interest you and create a matrix of job requirements against your background to identify gaps.
 Here’s an example to use as a guide for building your personal skill gap matrix.
-Make sure to not only fill your data analytics skill gaps with the tools required for the role but all seven categories listed above.
+Make sure to not only fill your data science skill gaps with the tools required for the role but all seven categories listed above.

 MORE: Read Aryng’s five-step framework for business leaders, learning and development leaders, marketing and product managers, and analysts to create profitable insights from data.

 Identify your gaps